microsoft/microsoft-ui-xaml/docs/contribution_handling.md

 # WinUI Repo Contribution Handling

 The WinUI repo is intended both as a place for the WinUI community to discuss development with each other, and as a place to provide insight into upcoming changes and bug fixes the WinUI team is working on before updates are released.
-Here, we’ll outline how we handle feature requests and bugs that the community opens.
+Here, we'll outline how we handle feature requests and bugs that the community opens.

 ## Issues